 Having a career in the medical field doesn’t have to mean going to school for several years.
 It is achievable by the certificate programs that you can complete in less than one year.

-The road to having your dream job just became a lot shorter and a lot more affordable.
+The road to having your dream job just became much shorter and more affordable.
 Enroll in a medical certificate program today.
 Financial aid is available for those who qualify.
-And, there is job placement assistance for graduates.
+And there is job placement assistance for graduates.

 There is no reason not to take the next step.
-The longer you wait, the more you may be putting your life on hold.
+The longer you wait, the more you may put your life on hold.